home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 ## Long-term Statistics

 Home Assistant has support for storing sensors as long-term statistics if the entity has the right properties.
-To opt-in for statistics is that the sensor has `state_class` set to one of the valid state classes: `measurement` or `total_increasing`.
+To opt-in for statistics, the sensor must have `state_class` set to one of the valid state classes: `measurement` or `total_increasing`.